With July being the hottest month of the year, we celebrate National Ice Cream Month. National Ice Cream Day is also held on the third Sunday of July.

 While ice cream is a big business, only a small portion of the ice cream makers use real ingredients.
 The majority of ice cream uses milk which comes from factory farms and fed genetically modified corn and soy.
 The sweeteners used, such as beet sugar and corn syrup, also contain GMOs .
 Many of the ingredients are sprayed with pesticides, herbicides, and other chemicals.
 Conventional ice cream ingredients also consist of artificial flavors and colorings.
 Plus ice creams have become largely batch frozen and loaded with air, fillers, and stabilizers.

 Fortunately, there are a growing number of companies churning small batch ice cream the old fashioned way with grass fed milk and cream, organic and natural ingredients, and cane sugar.
+These can be found with both local shops and in the supermarkets.
 I’ve loved ice cream since I was a child, so this is “cool” in more way than one.
 As we celebrate National Ice Cream Month, it’s important to make better choices when chillin’ with this wonderful frozen comfort food.

 Jeni’s Splendid Ice Creams

 As an art and art history student, Jeni Britton first made ice cream in 1996 at the age of 22.
 Jeni loved blending her own oils and threw them into various foods.
 One day she added cayenne to her chocolate ice cream.
 She loved the balance of being sweet, cold, and flaming in the same product.
 From this point on, Jeni knew she’d be making ice cream the rest of her life.
 In 2002, she opened her first Jeni’s Splendid Ice Creams shop in the North Market in Columbus, OH.
-She now has 65 scoop shops as well as pints sold at supermarkets across the United States.
+She now has 65 scoop shops with several being in the greater Los Angeles area.
 Her ingredients include milk from family dairy farms, fair and direct trade chocolate, and fresh fruits and vegetables.
 From the beginning, Jeni’s Ice Cream has gone for unique varieties and now has ones including brambleberry crisp, watermelon taffy, and everything bagel.

 McConnell’s Fine Ice Creams

-McConnell’s Fine Ice Creams was founded by Gordon “Mac” and Ernesteen McConnell after they had just moved to Santa Barbara in 1949.
+Gordon “Mac” and Ernesteen McConnell founded McConnell’s Fine Ice Creams Mafter they had just moved to Santa Barbara in 1949.
 In the 1930s, Mac owned some of the first health food stores in the country and was looking for an idea.
 After having a bowl of vanilla ice cream one night, he realized how creameries had moved away from using real ingredients.
 Mac felt it was time to make small batch ice cream again.
 Mac and Ernie turned to the Central Coast farmers where they could get annual and seasonal ingredients, grass grazed milk and cream, fruits, nuts, and produce.
 The McConnell’s made their own jams and caramels and baked their own inclusions.
 In 1950, they opened their first shop.
 After Gordon had passed away in 1962, the company was sold to Santa Barbara local Jim McCoy.
 Jim and his wife Jeney expanded the business into Southern California.
 In 2012, husband and wife Michael Palmer and Eva Ein became the third generation to own McConnell’s.
-Their ice cream is now sold in supermarkets across the United States.
 Some of the current limited release flavors of McConnell’s are matcha coconut crisp, toasted hazelnut butter, Garrison Brothers whiskey & pecan pralines, raspberry cheesecake & chocolate crust, & s’mores.

 Van Leeuwen Ice Cream was first served by Ben and Pete Van Leeuwen and Laura O’Neill in a yellow food truck on the streets of New York City in 2008 with a mission to serve “good ice cream that makes you feel good”.
 A major part of being good was knowing that the ingredients in their ice cream were simple and clean.
 Van Leeuwen says “If it’s tough to pronounce, it’s probably tough to digest”.
 They also saw mental health and being happy as important as physical health.
 And using the real ingredients of milk, cream, eggs, and cane sugar for ice cream sounded like the key to happiness.
-Van Leeuwen currently has ice cream shops in five different states and will soon be opening locations in two more states.
-Their pints of ice cream and ice cream bars are also available at supermarkets across the country.
+Van Leeuwen currently has ice cream shops in five different states, including California.